Blockdaemon/agave-snapshot-gossip-client/README.md

    - `getSlot` returns zero ([issue #5](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/5)).
    - Large dependency footprint from `solana_gossip`.
    - We do not periodically renew the UPnP port mappings, so if the router expires it, you may lose connectivity if you rely on on it ([issue #10](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/10)).
-   - In most cases, you should not need port forwarding for gossip, only for RPC, but we do it for both for simplicity during development.
    - For a detailed analysis of the benefits, limitations, and production considerations of the SSDN implementation, please see [TRADEOFFS.md](TRADEOFFS.md).